BriannaHolmes/Rescue-Fairies/README.md

 # Rescue-Fairies
-a game where group of fairies gets kidnapped bt greedy humans and the rest of the fairies go on a rescue mission to save the fairies.
+a game where group of fairies gets kidnapped by greedy humans and the rest of the fairies go on a rescue mission to save the fairies.